hashicorp/nomad/website/source/docs/internals/plugins/base.html.md

 #### `ConfigSchema() (*hclspec.Spec, error)`

-The `ConfigScheme` function allows a plugin to tell Nomad the schema for it's configuration.
+The `ConfigSchema` function allows a plugin to tell Nomad the schema for it's configuration.
 This configuration is given in a [plugin block][pluginblock] of the client configuration.
 The schema is defined with the [hclspec][hclspec] package.